Los Angeles councilman suspended amid indictment on federal corruption charges

 Michael Proctor, attorney for Ridley-Thomas, said many have rushed to judgment on his client.

-"Today marks Day One of due process for Mark Ridley-Thomas," he said in a statement to Fox News.
-"While some have rushed to judgment, perhaps for political gain, we all win when we afford our brother and sisters the constitutional entitlement to the presumption of innocence.
-Our lifelong public servant Mark Ridley-Thomas said today in Court that he is innocent; I invite our community to breathe life into that right."
+"Today marks day one of due process for Mark Ridley-Thomas," Proctor said in a statement to Fox News.
+"While some have rushed to judgment, perhaps for political gain, we all win when we afford our brothers and sisters the constitutional entitlement to the presumption of innocence.
+Our lifelong public servant Mark Ridley-Thomas said today in court that he is innocent; I invite our community to breathe life into that right."

 CLICK HERE TO GET THE FOX NEWS APP

-As a result of the suspension, Ridely-Thomas will not collect salary and benefits, Los Angeles Controller Ron Galperin said, Fox station KTTV-TV reported.
+As a result of the suspension, Ridely-Thomas will not collect salary and benefits, Fox station KTTV-TV reported, citing Los Angeles Controller Ron Galperin,

 "No one indicted for public corruption and suspended by the City Council should receive a taxpayer-funded salary," Galperin said.